mihcaoj/cognitus/README.md

 If running with Docker, you will need:
 - Docker (https://www.docker.com/get-started)
-- Docker Compose (https://docs.docker.com/compose/install/) - Usually included w/Docker Desktop
+- Docker Compose (https://docs.docker.com/compose/install/) - Usually included with Docker Desktop

 If running on your local machine, you will need to install:
 - Erlang (https://www.erlang.org/downloads) - Required for Elixir